 General Monck, whose troops are occupying London and hoping to restore order, demands ‘a free Parliament’.
 The present parliament is known as ‘The Rump Parliament’ as it had been purged of those members who were sympathetic to the monarchy prior to the vote on the late king’s execution.
 General Lambert, whose authority was now crumbling, had attempted to install an alternative parliament that excluded the Rump members.
 Monck, whose authority is respected detected the potential for division and anarchy and arrived in London to restore order.
-After Charles recent declaration is read in front of a full parliament that included the House of Lords.
-On May 1, parliament voted to restore the monarchy ‘The Restoration’.
+Charles recent declaration is read in front of a full parliament that included the House of Lords and on May 1, parliament voted to restore the monarchy: ‘The Restoration’.
 After landing at Dover on May 25, the new king entered London on May 29.

 Nov 1660 – Haselrig reign ends

-Arthur Haselrig, the Governor of Northumbeland and Durham gives up his regiments in the two counties to General Monck and surrenders his rule of Berwick, Tynemouth and Newcastle on condition that his life and his estate are preserved, which is agreed.
+Sir Arthur Haselrig, the Governor of Northumberland and Durham gives up his regiments in the two counties to General Monck and surrenders his rule of Berwick, Tynemouth and Newcastle on condition that his life and his estate are preserved, which is agreed.

 1660 – Bishopric of Durham restored

 The Bishopric of Durham that was abolished during the era of Cromwellian rule is restored, the first post-restoration Bishop is John Cosin who succeeds the previous bishop Thomas Morton, who was deprived of his see in 1647.
-In 1666 he establishes the alms houses that bear his name on Durham’s Palace Green.
+Cosin wil be bishop until 1672.

 King Charles II, who was restored as king last year is finally crowned King at Westminster Abbey.
 He would have ascended to the throne by right following the execution of his father in 1649, but the monarchy was deposed.
 Charles had, however, been crowned King of Scotland at Scone in January 1651.
 The era that follows King Charles ascendancy is called ‘The Restoration period’.